Triad Arpeggios - Guitar Lesson For Beginners

 How to work on and develop triad arpeggios

 The second direction consists in playing triads down and down.
 The two other directions are a mix of the up & up and down & down movements giving up & down and of course down and up.

-Beginners have a tendency to play these notes is the order, from the lowest to highest, in other words, the root, then the third and finally the fifth.
-This gives with a C major triad, C, E and A. But it's important to work on theses triads on mixing the notes, this gives six different sequences :
+Beginners have a tendency to play these notes in the order, from the lowest to highest, in other words, the root, then the third and finally the fifth.
+This gives with the C major triad, C, E and A. However, it's important to work on these triads by mixing the notes, here are six different sequences :

 - 1-3-5 (the basis)